Lenten Events 2021

 The Liturgy Committee hopes that the diverse range of perspectives that may be found in these Stations will reach out to the diversity of our Parish Family and bring this most sacred and central Christian mystery closer to all of us.

-Saturday evening during Lent prior to the
+Saturday evening during Lent

 4 PM Liturgy--beginning at 3:25PM